IEEE-ESPRIT-SB/fluidux-mobile/README.md

 - **React Native Components:** Utilized for building the user interface.
 - **Feather Icons:** Used for displaying menu icons.

-### Contributing

-If you would like to contribute to the `Profile` functionality or have suggestions for improvements, please follow the [contribution guidelines](CONTRIBUTING.md).

-### License

-This component is part of the FluiDux project and is licensed under the [MIT License](LICENSE).

 ### Acknowledgments